taufikhdyt01/Stubaby/README.md

 # Getting Started

 ## Prerequisites
-You will need the following to run si-OBE:
+You will need the following to run StuBaby:
 - PHP >= 8.0.2
 - Composer
 - Node.js